 - Whisk together the eggs, cream, nutmeg, thyme, if you’re using it, and a pinch of salt & pepper in a medium bowl until well combined.

 - Arrange the mushrooms in the pie crust.
 Carefully pour in the cream mixture.
-Cook quiche on the bottom rack for 40 minutes or until golden & set.
+Sprinkle with remaining cheese.
+Cook quiche on the bottom rack for 40 minutes or until golden brown & just set.
 Let cool completely on a wire rack before cutting into wedges to serve.
 Serve cold or at room temperature with salad greens if desired.

 1 1/4 to 1 1/2 cups all purpose (plain) flour